 Borderline Support UK CIC is a small organisation dedicated to empowering individuals with BPD/EUPD and their families to live well and improve their quality of life.
 The organisation has a small board of trustees and is ran by volunteers.
 There are no paid employees.

 Due to the nature of our organisation we are predominately a provider of services, with limited consumption of products or raw materials.

 Our activities are centred on the UK and under regulation of the UK Government, and our partner organisations are chiefly UK-based.
-We will not knowingly support or deal with any organisations involved with slavery or human tracking.
+We will not knowingly support or deal with any organisations involved with modern slavery or human tracking.

 Policies and Processes

-We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking.
+We recognise the importance of maintaining constant vigilance to identify and address any issues associated with modern slavery and human trafficking.
 It is a condition of our co-contracting or partnership process that all other organisations can demonstrate full adherence to key employment legislation.